 Selecting the best rug for your home!

-Before buying your Oriental rug, decide on the shape and size of rug.
-A great way to vizualize the rug in the room, is to use masking tape to define the area of the rug, or also laying sheets.
+Before buying your rug, decide on the shape and size of rug.
+A great way to visualize the rug in the room is to use masking tape to define the area of the rug, or also laying sheets.
 Be sure to keep note of all your measurements before you go to the store.

 Get the feel first